Jev0987/ros2_control/hardware_interface/doc/hardware_interface_types_userdoc.rst

 State interfaces of joints can be published as a ROS topic by means of the :ref:`joint_state_broadcaster <joint_state_broadcaster_userdoc>`

-Sensors
+Sensors 传感器
 *****************************
 ``<sensor>``-tag groups multiple state interfaces describing, e.g., internal states of hardware.

 Depending on the type of sensor, there exist a couple of specific semantic components with broadcasters shipped with ros2_controllers, see details in the :ref:`semantic_components <semantic_components>`.

 GPIOs